Julia Bonk

-Julia Bonk (born 29 April 1986) is a former Left Party politician who served in the Landtag of Saxony from 2004 to 2014.
-Elected at age 18, she became the youngest member of a parliament in Germany.
+Julia Bonk (born 29 April 1986) is a German Left Party politician.
+She served as the member of the Landtag of Saxony from 2004 to 2014 and was a member of the executive board of the Left Party from June 2012 to 2014.

 Career

 Bonk became a member of the Landtag of Saxony in 2004 immediately after finishing school, later joining the Left Party in 2006.
+She was elected at age 18 and became the youngest member of a parliament in Germany.
 During the fourth legislative period of the Landtag of Saxony (2004–2009), Bonk was the Vice-Spokeswoman of the parliamentary committee on School and Sport and member of the committee on Science and University.

 The newspaper Badische Zeitung counted that 87 international papers printed her picture.